Titux72/ciberseguridad/LEEME.md

+My name is Alberto Sanglier (Titux) and I have been teaching Computer Security for more than 6 years.
+In this website I'm going to make a compilation of utilities that you can use in your pentesting tests.
+I will be updating the content according to the new vulnerabilities that are registered in CWE, which, as you know, is where the new information security breaches are documented.

+Most of the tools that you can find on my website are coded by their authors in Python language, although they are also developed in other programming languages.

+Below I present several tools for analyzing vulnerabilities in computer security.
 # Security-Tools-in-Python
 Several simple projects done in Python for network monitoring for Cybersecurity and high availability.
 All the modules needed are in their folder with the script.